-- Architects (1-2 days/yr)
+- ◆ Architects (I-2 days/yr)

-- Developers (1-2 days/yr)
+- ◆ Developers (I-2 days/yr)

-- Business Owners (1-2 days/yr)
+- ◆ Business Owners (I-2 days/yr)

-- Managers (1-2 days/yr)
+- ◆ Managers (I-2 days/yr)

 - Support/Operators (3-4 days/yr)

-Establish infrastructure patch management process
+A. Establish routine patch management process

-Moving to a more formal process than ad hoc application of critical patches, an ongoing process should be created in the organization to consistently apply security patches to infrastructure in the operating environment.
+Moving to a more formal process than ad hoc application of critical upgrades and patches, an ongoing process should be created in the organization to consistently apply updates to software dependencies in the operating environment.

-In the most basic form, the process should aim to make guarantees for time lapse between release and application of security patches.
-To make this process efficient, organizations typically accept high latency on lower priority patches, e.g. maximum of 2 days for critical patches spanning to a maximum of 30 days for low priority patches.
+In the most basic form, the process should aim to make guarantees for time lapse between release and application of security upgrades and patches.
+To make this process efficient, organizations typically accept high latency on lower priority updates, e.g. maximum of 2 days for critical patches spanning to a maximum of 30 days for low priority patches.